-The ACT Parks and Conservation Service, as part of their land management duties, conduct prescribed burns which are commonly referred to as controlled burns or hazard reduction burns.
+The Parks and Conservation Service (PCS), as part of their land management duties, conduct prescribed burns which are commonly referred to as controlled burns or hazard reduction burns.
 Prescribed burns are of low intensity and conducted by experienced fire managers, supported by trained firefighters.

 Prescribed burns involve carefully lighting fires in a predetermined area under specific weather conditions.
 While most of these burns are conducted during spring or autumn, experienced park managers are continually looking for suitable weather opportunities throughout the year.